- Signs & Symptoms

 - Vitamin A acid (tretinoin [Retin A, Renova]): This ingredient, available by prescription, has the longest track record of success in treating aging skin and fine lines.
-Creams containing tretinoin must be used on an ongoing basis.
-They may produce redness and peeling at first, but discomfort can usually be minimized by lowering the cream's concentration or applying it less often until the skin gets used to it.
+People must use creams containing tretinoin on an ongoing basis.
+They may produce redness and peeling at first, but people usually can minimize discomfort by lowering the retinoid cream's concentration or applying it less often until the skin gets used to it.

 - Alpha-hydroxy acids: These so-called "fruit acids" include glycolic and lactic acid.
 Preparations containing these fruit acids are quite safe and cause no more than mild and temporary irritation.
 They produce only subtle improvement though.

 - Antioxidants: These include preparations that contain vitamin A, vitamin C, and vitamin E, as well as beta-carotene.
 There is very little compelling evidence that these sorts of creams produce a significant cosmetic improvement.

-- Ordinary moisturizers: Creams that don't contain any of the above substances can only make wrinkles look temporarily less prominent ("reduce the appearance of fine lines").
+- Ordinary moisturizers: Creams that don't contain any of the above substances can only moisturize the skin, making wrinkles look temporarily less prominent ("reduce the appearance of fine lines").

 - Glycolic acid peels: These superficial peels can make a very slight difference in the intensity of fine wrinkles.

 - Deeper peels: These peels use ingredients like salicylic acid and trichloroacetic acid and penetrate somewhat deeper into the skin.
 Deeper peels do a better job of smoothing fine lines.
 The deeper the peel, however, the greater the risk of side effects such as long-lasting pigment changes (changes in the color of the skin) and scarring.
 Such peels may require anesthesia.
-Mild sedation helps ease short-term but fairly intense discomfort.
+Mild sedation helps ease short-term but intense discomfort.

 - Microdermabrasion: This refers to "sanding the skin" with a machine containing silica or aluminum crystals; many estheticians offer this service, usually in "packages" of six or seven sessions.
 Microdermabrasion does not change skin anatomy, though it may make the face feel smoother.
 Cosmetic products marketed as "home microdermabrasion" are just mild exfoliants -- harmless but not likely to produce any meaningful change in wrinkles.